oceanprotocol/docs/discover/faq.md

 <summary>How much Ocean do I need to stake to earn interest?</summary>

 There is no minimum amount.
 The rewards will depend on the amount you lock.
 You will get passive rewards by default when you lock tokens.
-On top of that you can get active rewards if you actively participate in the program.
+On top of that, you can get active rewards if you actively participate in the program.
 Here are some resources: https://docs.oceanprotocol.com/veocean-data-farming/veocean-data-farming-tutorial